Where to get your fix of BJJ news, tips and techniques in 2023

 Jits. was previously a print magazine that pivoted into a lifestyle brand, which you can read more about below.
 More recently it’s a news site that covers the latest sporting events in BJJ.

 Graciemag began in 1994, and in its current online form focuses on Portuguese language competition news, interviews with rising and elite athletes and more.
 There are also plenty of articles covering techniques, diet and workouts relating to BJJ.

 Graciemag also has a YouTube channel devoted mostly to Portuguese language BJJ videos, including techniques and interviews.
 Its associated Gallerr channel has lots of English videos on a range of topics.

 BJJ technique videos websites and channels

-- Online training libraries.
 Many elite BJJ athletes and teachers now have their own training platforms which you can subscribe to.
-We’ve written a comprehensive guide to online BJJ training platforms to help you pick the best for you.
+We’ve written a comprehensive guide to online BJJ training platforms to help you pick the best for your needs

 Defunct BJJ magazines

 These old BJJ print magazines are no longer being published and have either stopped activities altogether or have now pivoted into alternative businesses.

 Jits. was a print magazine with 25 issues under its belt before it pivoted into a BJJ gear store, and then pivoted back into an online news site.
 Previous issues could even be bought on its website up until recently, and issues usually featured interviews with well known BJJ practitioners like chef Alex Atala and comedian Russell Peters, as well as world-class BJJ athletes like Garry Tonon and Leandro Lo.